The Naked and the Dead (film)

-The Naked and the Dead is a 1958 Technicolor widescreen film based on Norman Mailer's 1948 World War II novel The Naked and the Dead.
-Directed by Raoul Walsh, screenplay by the Sanders brothers and filmed in Panama.
-The movie adds a strip tease and an action scene to the story in the novel.
-It happens to be one of the last films produced by RKO before its closure, the film was released by Warner Bros.
-It was the last film that Raoul Walsh directed for Warner Bros as well.
+The Naked and the Dead is a 1958 American war film produced by RKO Radio Pictures and released by Warner Bros.
+Starring Aldo Ray, Cliff Robertson, and Raymond Massey, it was directed by Raoul Walsh and based on the 1948 novel of the same name by Norman Mailer.
+The screenplay was written by brothers Denis and Terry Sanders, and the film was shot in Panama on Technicolor film.
+It is one of the last films made by RKO before the studio's closure, and the last film that Walsh directed for Warner Bros.
+Lili St. Cyr and Barbara Nichols appear in support.

 Plot

-Lieutenant Hearn is an aide to General Cummings, who treats Hearn as a son and a friend.
+During World War II, Lieutenant Hearn is an aide to General Cummings, who treats Hearn as a son and a friend.
 The general believes that commanding officers should induce fear in their subordinates in order to enforce discipline.
 Hearn expresses distaste for these views, preferring instead that soldiers should have mutual respect for one another, regardless of rank.

 Hearn is transferred to lead an intelligence and reconnaissance platoon on a dangerous mission.
 The platoon had originally been led by Sergeant Croft, who now must serve under Hearn.
 Croft is a professional soldier with a reputation for cruelty.
 Hearn's idealistic approach is contrasted with Croft's desire to win at all costs.
 When Hearn considers abandoning the mission in the face of formidable Japanese opposition, Croft tricks him into underestimating the enemy.
 This eventually leads to several deaths in the platoon, and Hearn himself is wounded.
 Some of the men retreat, carrying Hearn on a stretcher.
 Croft presses onward with the remaining men.
 He is killed in action, but his men accomplish their mission, relaying vital intelligence to headquarters.
 Hearn's men consider leaving him to die, as they can escape faster on their own, but continue carrying him despite the risk.

 Upon receiving the platoon's report, a subordinate of Cummings orders an immediate large-scale assault on the Japanese position, scoring a major victory despite Cummings's harsh skepticism.
 The survivors of the platoon, including Hearn, are able to reach headquarters.
 Once there, Hearn tells the chastized Cummings that the men who carried him on a stretcher did so out of love, and that the human spirit will always be too strong to be cowed by any terror imposed by other men.